whmii/cask/CONTRIBUTING.md

     $ gulp
     ```

-  This will have gulp compile the stylesheets from `app/assets/stylesheets` and link them to a test page so
+  This will have gulp compile the stylesheets from `app/assets/stylesheets` and
-  you can preview your changes!!
+  link them to a test page so you can preview your changes!!

-5. Squash your commits into a single one (more on that [here](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html)).

-6. Rebase against `origin/master`, push to your fork and submit a pull request.
+5. Rebase against `origin/master`, push to your fork and submit a pull request.

-7. If you are writing a new feature please add documentation for it by making another pull request to the `gh_pages` branch.
+6. If you are writing a new feature please add documentation for it by making another pull request to the `gh_pages` branch.

 At this point you're waiting on us.
 We like to at least comment on, if not
 accept, pull requests within three business days (and, typically, one business